BriefFiniteElementNet/BFE.Net.devdocs/docs/example/isoparamcoord/index.rst

-Iso Parametric Coordination System Of Elements
+Example 4: Iso Parametric Coordination System Of Elements Example
 ###############

 Apart from local and global coordination systems for elements, there is another system based on isoparametric formulation/representation, which is used extensively in finite element method.
 In BFE also in many places instead of local coordinate system, the iso parametric coordination is used.